matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### xargs command

-- `xargs` - takes data from standard input and convert to command line arguments.
+- :star: `xargs` - takes data from standard input and convert to command line arguments.
 - `echo` - does not accept standard input.

 ```console